oslokommune/okctl/README.md

 We have a basic cluster up and running, and we are currently working on getting the basic components of the cluster deployed:

-- [ ] [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets) for storing secrets securely in git
+- [x] [ExternalSecrets](https://github.com/godaddy/kubernetes-external-secrets/) for storing secrets securely
-- [ ] [AWS ALB Ingress Controller](https://github.com/kubernetes-sigs/aws-alb-ingress-controller) creates load balancers for incoming traffic
+- [x] [AWS ALB Ingress Controller](https://github.com/kubernetes-sigs/aws-alb-ingress-controller) creates load balancers for incoming traffic
 - [ ] [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) ensures humane DNS hostnames
 - [ ] [Autoscaler](https://github.com/kubernetes/autoscaler/) for adjusting the size of pods and nodes
 - [ ] [Argo CD](https://github.com/argoproj/argo-cd) gives us continuous delivery